ozwillo/ozwillo-doc/_includes/6-api-reference.md

 ### Data Contributions
 {: #s6-api-data-contributions}

 This endpoint allows users that don't have write permissions to contribute new versions of existing resources to be approved by their owner.
+Using it requires the `datacore` [scope](#s1-scopes).

 Have a look at the Datacore's [Contributions API reference](https://data.ozwillo-preprod.eu/dc-ui/index.html#!/c) in its live Swagger technical Playground ([how to get access](#s2-online-experimentation)) and try it out there.